Hunter Renfrow Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Recent Performances

-- Against the Chargers in Week 18, Renfrow racked up 13 yards on four receptions (five targets) while scoring two touchdowns.
+- Renfrow put together a 13-yard performance against the Chargers on four catches and scored two touchdowns.

-- Renfrow has also tacked on 14 grabs for 129 yards and four touchdowns during his last three games.
-He was targeted 17 times and averaged 43.0 receiving yards per game.
+- Renfrow has added 14 grabs for 129 yards and four touchdowns over his last three outings.
+He was targeted 17 times and put up 43.0 receiving yards per game.

 Renfrow's Las Vegas Teammates